An 1826 engraving of the house from "Neale's Views of Seats"

 Built / Designed For: 1st Earl of Milltown

 House & Family History: Russborough was built for Joseph Leeson, 1st Earl of Milltown, a brewer and member of parliament.
-The house is noted for its lavish and witty plasterwork by the Lafranchini brothers.
-In 1952 Russborough was purchased by Sir Alfred and Lady Beit, who saw an advertisement for the house in "Country Life" magazine.
-In 1976 Sir Alfred set up the Alfred Beit Foundation, an art foundation and education trust, which owns the house today.
+The house is noted for its lavish and witty plasterwork by the Lafranchini brothers and its extreme length—700 feet, supposedly the longest house in Ireland.
+In 1952 Russborough was purchased by Sir Alfred and Lady Beit, who saw an advertisement for the house in "Country Life" magazine (the Beit fortune came from diamond and gold mining in South Africa).
+In 1976 Sir Alfred set up the Alfred Beit Foundation, a charitable art and education trust, which owns the house and estate today.
+On February 7, 2010 a fire, probably caused by faulty wiring in the roof, severely damaged the west wing and caused part of the roof to collapse.
+Because that part of the house was being restored at the time, all of the collection had been removed and was unharmed (the wing was completely restored).

 Comments: Russborough is frequently called the most beautiful house in Ireland.